georgelza/OTF_with-JDBC_Based_Catalog_and_PostgreSQL_persistence/README.md

 ### 2. via infrastructure ...

 -  `cd infrastructure`
--  `make pull_base`
 -  `make pull`
 -  `make build`

-At this point we can startup the minimum environment to make sure our Polaris/Postgres and MinIO is working, or the full stack which adds the Apache Flink cluster.
+At this point we can startup the minimum environment to make sure our Postgres and MinIO is working, or the full stack which adds the Apache Flink cluster.

 ## Run the Stack

-1. Minimal Environment (Polaris, Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose-basic.yml`
+1. Minimal Environment (Postgres and MinIO), which will use `<Project Root>/devlab/docker-compose.yml`

    - `make run_base`